weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 3. As search developer I want to create a pipeline using billing resources

-scenario 3a: billing pipeline created in search namespace
+scenario 3a: billing pipeline created in search namespace but no access to helm releases namespaces

 ```yaml
 apiVersion: pipelines.weave.works/v1alpha1